HubSpot overview: What it is & how it works in 2026

 Sales Hub: For managing your pipeline and closing deals

-The Sales Hub is basically a supercharged CRM for your sales team.
-It’s designed to automate a lot of the grunt work so your reps can focus on what they do best: selling.
+The Sales Hub is a supercharged CRM for your sales team.
+It’s designed to automate a lot of the manual work so your reps can focus on what they do best: closing deals.

 Service Hub: For supporting customers and driving retention

-The Service Hub is HubSpot’s answer to customer service software.
-It gives your support team the tools they need to track issues, answer questions, and hopefully turn frustrated customers into happy fans.
+The Service Hub is HubSpot's answer to customer service software.
+It gives your support team the tools they need to track issues, answer questions, and turn customers into happy fans.

-A key feature is the universal inbox, which pulls in conversations from email, live chat, and social media, so your team isn’t bouncing between different platforms all day.
+A key feature is the universal inbox, which pulls in conversations from email, live chat, and social media, so your team can manage everything in one place.
 There’s also a full ticketing system to track customer problems and tools for sending out satisfaction surveys like NPS or CSAT.

 Content, data, and commerce hubs

-To flesh out its offering, HubSpot has added a few more specialized hubs:
+To flesh out its offering, HubSpot has added several more specialized hubs:

 • Content Hub: This is an AI-powered tool for creating and managing all your content, from blog posts to website copy.

-• Data Hub: This hub focuses on keeping your customer data clean and synced across all your systems, which is a bigger job than it sounds.
+• Data Hub: This hub focuses on keeping your customer data clean and synced across all your systems, ensuring your database remains reliable.

 • Commerce Hub: This is for B2B companies that need to manage quotes, create invoices, and handle payments right from the CRM.

-Like just about every other software company, HubSpot has gone all-in on AI.
-Their AI engine is called Breeze, and it’s sprinkled throughout the entire platform to help teams get things done faster.
+Like just about every other software leader, HubSpot has gone all-in on AI.
+Their AI engine is called Breeze, and it’s integrated throughout the entire platform to help teams get things done faster.

 Breeze has two main parts:

 First, there are Breeze Agents.
-Think of these as autonomous AI "employees" that can take on specific jobs.
-For example, the Customer Agent can field common support questions, and HubSpot claims it can resolve over 65% of them on its own.
+These are autonomous AI tools that can take on specific jobs.
+For example, the Customer Agent can field common support questions, and HubSpot notes it can resolve over 65% of them on its own.
 The Prospecting Agent helps your sales team by researching leads and starting outreach.

-Then there are the AI Assistants/Copilots.
-These are little helper tools you’ll find everywhere in HubSpot.
-They can help you write an email, generate copy for a marketing campaign, build a report, or even just summarize a long customer conversation.
+Then there are the AI Assistants and copilots.
+These are helpful tools you’ll find everywhere in HubSpot.
+They can help you write an email, generate copy for a marketing campaign, build a report, or summarize a customer conversation.

 Understanding the HubSpot pricing model

-Alright, this is where a lot of people get stuck.
-HubSpot’s pricing can feel like you need a PhD to understand it, and it represents a serious financial commitment.
-Your final bill depends on which Hubs you choose, the tier you need (like Professional or Enterprise), and the number of "Core Seats" (paid users) on your team.
+HubSpot’s pricing model is designed to be comprehensive, providing clear paths for businesses as they grow.
+Your final investment depends on which Hubs you choose, the plan tier you need (like Professional or Enterprise), and the number of "Core Seats" (paid users) on your team.

-Let’s look at the Marketing Hub to get a sense of the numbers.
+Let's look at the Marketing Hub to get a sense of the tiers.

-Note: This is based on HubSpot’s pricing in late 2024.
+Note: This is based on HubSpot's pricing in 2026.
 You should always check their site for the latest details.

-• You can keep your wikis and knowledge bases in Confluence or Google Docs.
+• You can keep your wikis and knowledge bases in Confluence or Google Docs and have them accessible to your AI.

-• You can add an autonomous AI agent, an agent-assist copilot, and automated triage to your current setup without disrupting anything.
+• You can add an autonomous AI agent, an agent-assist copilot, and automated triage to your setup to enhance your capabilities.

 Is HubSpot the right choice for you?

-So, what’s the final verdict?
-HubSpot is an incredibly deep and powerful platform.
-For businesses that are ready to commit their entire marketing, sales, and service operation to a single system, it can absolutely break down silos and create a more connected customer experience.
+So, what's the final verdict?
+HubSpot is an incredibly deep, powerful, and mature platform.
+For businesses that are ready to commit to a single system, it can effectively break down silos and create a more connected customer experience.

 This video provides a quick introduction to how the HubSpot CRM works as the core of its customer platform.

-See how eesel AI can level up your current support setup.
-You can connect your helpdesk, train an AI on your company’s unique knowledge, and start automating support in just a few minutes.
+See how eesel AI can complement your current support setup.
+You can connect your helpdesk, train an AI on your company's unique knowledge, and enhance your HubSpot workflow in just a few minutes.
 Give it a try yourself or book a demo to see how it works.

 Frequently asked questions